vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>
 </div>

-The query combines the `weakAnd` and `nearestNeighbor` query operator using logical disjunction.
-Both query operator retrievers the target number of hits ranked by it's inner raw score/distance.
-The list of documents exposed to configurable ranking expression is hence a combination of the best of two different strategies.
-The ranking is performed using the following `hybrid` rank profile:
+The query combines the sparse `weakAnd` and the dense `nearestNeighbor` query operators using logical disjunction.
+Both query operator retrievers the target number of hits (or more) ranked by it's inner raw score/distance.The list of documents exposed to the configurable ranking expression is a combination of the best of these two different retrieval strategies.
+The ranking is performed using the following`hybrid` rank profile which serves as an example how to combine the different scoring techniques.

 <pre>
 rank-profile hybrid {